-All controls and data processing of the VC-101MC/151MC cameras are carried out in one FPGA chip.
+All controls and data processing of the VP-101MC/151MC cameras are carried out in one FPGA chip.
 The FPGA generally consists of a 32-bit RISC Micro-Controller and Processing & Control logic.
 The Micro-Controller receives commands from the user through the Camera Link interface and then processes them.
 The Processing & Control logic processes the image data received from the CMOS image sensor and then transmits data through the Camera Link interface.
 The Processing & Control logic also controls the trigger inputs and strobe outputs, which are sensitive to time.
 Furthermore, Flash and DDR3 are installed outside FPGA.
 The DDR3 is used for the frame buffer to process images and the Flash stores the firmware to operate the Micro-Controller.
+A Peltier Driver is applied to control a Thermoelectric Peltier Cooling unit.